RickyLau2428/othello-app/README.md

 (rules found here https://www.worldothello.org/about/about-othello/othello-rules/official-rules/english).

 As a quick summary, my application will be able to:
-* Do whatever an Othello board can do and **more**<sup>1</sup>.
+* Do whatever an Othello board can do and **more**.
 * Store a current game to be finished at another time.
 * (Pending - more things to be added as I think of them)

 ## Who is this for?
-My application can be used by absolutely anybody who has an interest in playing Othello, from those who have never heard of it<sup>2</sup> to veteran players.
+My application can be used by absolutely anybody who has an interest in playing Othello, from those who have never heard of it to veteran players.
 As long as you have two players (or maybe just one if you enjoy playing against yourself), this application will satisfy *most* of your Othello needs.

 ## Why Othello?
-I've never actually played Othello before, so I consider this as a chance to learn more about the game in-depth from an implementation perspective.

----
-<sup>1</sup> Prevention of any foul play or scheming that may go undetected in
-a physical Othello match.

-<sup>2</sup> Please consult the rules online beforehand (rules not included in application).
+I was inspired to design my project around Othello by watching gameplay on YouTube.
+To be completely frank, I have never played the game before, but I felt that it translated into a program fairly well and would be fun to implement.

+## User Stories
+* As a user, I want to be able to place a piece on the board
+* As a user, I want to be able to capture opponent pieces
+* As a user, I want to be able to start an Othello game with the correct starting configuration
+* As a user, I want to be able to end a game of Othello and determine who the superior Othello player is.